cytoscape/cytoscape.js-blog/_posts/2017-05-09-contributing.md

 ## Why Contribute?

 - Cytoscape.js has a highly permissive [MIT License](https://github.com/cytoscape/cytoscape.js/blob/master/LICENSE), which allows users to modify the software as they see fit.
 Contributing changes back to Cytoscape.js makes the software better for everyone!
+- You'll join a community of several dozen other contributors who have helped to test, fix, and improve the nearly twenty-thousand lines of code that make up the core of Cytoscape.js.
 - Contributing means that your changes will be maintained as part of the project, making upgrading to newer versions of Cytoscape.js a lot easier—no more having to re-add your changes and rebuild the code for each release.
   - Releases frequently bring performance improvements; having your changes in Cytoscape.js means that your feature will automatically benefit from these performance enhancements.
 - Having your contributions in the main build of Cytoscape.js means you can take advantage of the various CDNs hosting builds of Cytoscape.js and save on bandwidth.
 - Submitting contributions means that your code can be improved through code reviews and use by others.
+- You gain experience coding for a professionally designed open source project, gaining valuable feedback on your coding and adding to your portfolio.
+- [Cytoscape.js is widely used in medical research, among other fields](http://js.cytoscape.org/#introduction/factsheet), meaning that your contributions can help make a positive difference in the world.
+- Each contribution improves Cytoscape.js, attracting additional users, which brings additional contributions, and so on.
+Contributing improvements to Cytoscape.js ensures that it remains the popular (over 3000 stars on GitHub!) and highly-maintained project it is today—and an active and engaged community of users and developers helps ensure the continued funding of Cytoscape.js!

 ## Introduction

 [Cytoscape.js](https://js.cytoscape.org) is an open-source project and welcomes any and all contributions—everything from a small documentation fix to a significant new feature is appreciated.
-It was created at the [Donnely Center](http://thedonnellycentre.utoronto.ca/) at the University of Toronto and is under active development, coordinated through [GitHub](https://github.com/cytoscape/cytoscape.js).
+It was created at the [Donnelly Center](http://thedonnellycentre.utoronto.ca/) at the University of Toronto and is under active development, coordinated through [GitHub](https://github.com/cytoscape/cytoscape.js).
+Intellection property rights are held by the [Cytoscape Consortium](http://www.cytoscapeconsortium.org/), a 501(c)(3) not-for-profit which promotes the use of Cytoscape.js (and other software) in bioinformatics to further the study of biological networks.
+[Funding] is provided through grants from the U.S. National Institutes of Health.

 This guide is aimed primarily towards users without prior experience contributing to open-source software (OSS).
 For contributors familiar with the process, the [`CONTRIBUTING.md`](https://github.com/cytoscape/cytoscape.js/blob/master/CONTRIBUTING.md) file is a good place to read about Cytoscape.js-specific guidelines, such as code style.